TinyFormer: Efficient Transformer Design and Deployment on Tiny Devices: Experimental Results

-Additionally, we also conducted an experiment involving Scaled-LayerNorm in TinyFormer.
-Our Scaled-LayerNorm performs integer-arithmetic calculations instead of previous normal LayerNorm operation, making it more suitable for model inference on MCUs.
-Furthermore, Scaled-LayerNorm addresses the issue of precision loss in quantization by expanding the range of normalization results during the rounding operation.
-Table \ref{tab:layernorm} illustrates the impact of Scaled-LayerNorm on acceleration.
+Additionally, we conduct an experiment involving Scaled-LayerNorm in TinyFormer.
+Scaled-LayerNorm executes integer-arithmetic calculations, making it more suitable for model inference on MCUs.
+Scaled-LayerNorm addresses the issue of precision loss in quantization by expanding the range of normalization results during the rounding operation.
+Tab. \ref{tab:layernorm} illustrates the impact of Scaled-LayerNorm on acceleration.
 Remarkably, the accuracy of TinyFormer using Scaled-LayerNorm is nearly equivalent to that of the normal LayerNorm computed in \texttt{FP32} format, while the inference procedure is accelerated by a factor of $38.8\times$ to $52.0\times$.
 These experimental results align with our expectations, as Scaled-LayerNorm significantly enhances the efficiency of LayerNorm inference without any noticeable loss in accuracy.
 In summary, the experimental results for both \texttt{Softmax} and Scaled-LayerNorm validate our observations and highlight the substantial acceleration effects achieved by SparseEngine.